lzilioli/snips/README.md

 # Or to get started with the project's sample snippets, run the following line
 # cp -r ../snippets-sample/

+# Go back to the project root
+cd ..

 # This will generate all supported outputs to the export directory
 grunt dash text-mate
 ```